SquidIcarus/Currency_Exchange/README.md

 ## Setup/Installation Requirements

-### To clone this project and instal your own secure API:
+### To clone this project and install your own secure API:

 * In your terminal, navigate to the directory you wish to clone the repository and enter:
     `git clone https://github.com/SquidIcarus/Currency_Exchange.git`